 This function does something we've barely talked about in class: it produces output, which being a sideeffect, is a big deal in Haskell.
-Here's the type of street, as inferred by Haskell for my solution:
+Here's the type of street:

-street :: (Num a, Ord a) => [(Int, a, Char)] -> IO ()
+street::[(Int,Int,Char)] -> IO ()

 What street returns is an IO action, which produces output as a side effect. putStr is a Prelude function of type String -> IO () that outputs a string: